Hoekz/JS-TDD-201/EndtoEnd/module-end-to-end.md

 either the assertion times out or the data matches.

 This feature helps avoid flaky test behavior while still providing an easy to read syntax.

+### Second Test

+Our [second test](/EndtoEnd/cypress/integration/e2e-spec.js#L20-24), we check that selecting a list displays the correct number of `todos`, which is 3.
+This comes from selecting the last list visible, which is from our [test-data.json](/EndtoEnd/test-data.json#L1-12) that has been used to seed our database before the tests are run.

+Our [page object](/EndtoEnd/cypress/app-page.js#L25-31) shows that in order to select the list, we `get` the element with `cy` and then simply call to `click` it.
+This is using a [small utility](/EndtoEnd/cypress/app-page.js#L3-3) that allows for searching for a negative or positive child index.